Key Insights

 Significant Energy as a Service Industry Industry Milestones

-- March 2023: Honeywell announced a strategic investment in Redaptive to accelerate EaaS capabilities for commercial and industrial buildings, focusing on carbon emission reduction.
+- March 2023: Honeywell announced a significant strategic investment in Redaptive, a leading provider of energy efficiency solutions, aiming to accelerate the development and deployment of advanced EaaS capabilities for commercial and industrial buildings with a clear focus on driving carbon emission reductions.

-- April 2023: Capstone Green Energy Corporation secured a contract for an additional C800S microturbine, expanding on an earlier 3.6 MW EaaS contract, demonstrating growing EaaS adoption in the industrial sector.
+- April 2023: Capstone Green Energy Corporation reported securing a contract for an additional C800S microturbine.
+This expansion builds upon a previously announced 3.6 MW EaaS contract, underscoring the growing adoption and success of EaaS models within the demanding industrial sector.

 Future Outlook for Energy as a Service Industry Market